 Fiber is a type of carbohydrate the body can't break down into glucose to use for energy.
 There are two types of fiber: soluble and insoluble.
 Both are beneficial in different ways.
 Soluble fiber attracts water to form a gel which slows down digestion and delays the emptying of your stomach, helping to keep you fuller longer.
 Additionally, it can lower blood cholesterol by interfering with the absorption of dietary cholesterol, helping to remove it from the body.

-Broccoli, asparagus, cabbage, cauliflower, celery, lettuce, spinach, green beans, water chestnuts, zucchini, whole grains, green leafy veggies, beans.
+- Broccoli, asparagus, cabbage, cauliflower, celery, lettuce, spinach, green beans, water chestnuts, zucchini, whole grains, green leafy veggies, and beans

 Insoluble fiber is said to promote regular bowel movements and can help food pass more quickly through the stomach and intestines, contributing to healthy digestive function.